ibm-cloud-docs/account/catalog-helm-targets.md

 {: #helm-targets-tf}
 {: terraform}

-You can deploy your Helm chart to a new target by using Terraform.
+Before you can deploy a Helm chart to a new target by using Terraform, make sure that you have completed the following:

-1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.

-2. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to update your deployment target by using HashiCorp Configuration Language.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

+Use the following steps to deploy your Helm chart to a new target by using Terraform:

+1. Create an argument in your `main.tf` file.
 The following example shows the software version details by using the `cm_version` resource, where `offering_id` is used to identify the Helm chart.

    ```terraform
    resource "cm_version" "cm_version" {